Need to join a meeting?

 Using the MeetingPulse Q&A feature to gather audience questions with minimal distraction, letting audience members submit questions as they think of them and letting you ask their submitted questions aloud when you see an organic opportunity.

-This tool will enable you to manage your time effectively; whereas Q&A sessions often yield irrelevant, distracting, or similar questions, MeetingPulse Q&A sessions help you sort through them to ask the ones that really matter.
+This tool will enable you to manage your time effectively; whereas Q&A sessions often yield irrelevant, distracting, or similar questions, MeetingPulse live meeting Q&A sessions help you sort through them to ask the ones that really matter.

 3. Pay Attention to Setup